 Acupuncture is the insertion of fine needles into acupuncture points.
-The needles are either then left to passively augment Qi flow or technique is applied to the needle to actively adjust the flow of Qi.
+The needles are either then left to passively augment the flow of Qi (chi) or technique is applied to the needle to actively adjust the flow of Qi.
+In western terms, we use needles to provide stimulus that travels along pathways (nervous, muscular, and connective tissue) called the kinetic chain to broadly affect the body.
 Sensations that may accompany the insertion of needles are heat, fullness, tingling, or movement.

 As opposed to some forms of herbalism and western medicine, Chinese herbs are often used in formulas instead of being used individually in larger doses.
 Formulas allow you to mix herbs to enhance their positive effects and reduce or eliminate any negative side effects they may have.

 The benefit of this herbal practice, as with acupuncture, is that it allows practitioners to compound formulas to match each patient.
 Instead of having a standard formula for a particular condition you can increase the clinical effectiveness of the herbs through this tailoring.
 This ideally means faster results with less side-effects.

 Cupping therapy is an ancient form of alternative medicine in which special cups are put on your skin for a few minutes to create suction.
 The suction pulls the body tissues apart to allow better blood flow and to break up stuck or knotted tissue.
 Cupping is very good for pain and tension, but can also be used effectively to treat colds and flus.